 First and foremost, carefully test all of your data sync processes in your non-production environment before attempting to synchronize your production environment.
 This also applies to any integration with a data sync component, such as our ServiceNow integration.
 As mentioned, we cannot offer a rollback of changes you make to your data.

 Second, make sure you always retain a backup of your EPIC or user upload file.
 If you follow the best practices outlined here when creating these files, they can serve as a helpful aid in recovery if anything does go wrong.

-Finally, consult with xMatters Client Assistance.
+Finally, consult with xMatters Customer Support.
 They can provide you with expert advice and guidance when designing your integrations and data sync processes to help avoid any synchronization errors or issues.